Tense moments in Situation Room as Biden oversaw raid on ISIS leader that was months in the making - KESQ

 Biden had been “very steeped in the operational details” after months of planning, a senior administration official said, which included the model of the building housing the top ISIS leader, brought by military leaders into the Situation Room in December.
 He engaged in a “constant give and take” with his military commanders.

-By early December, US intelligence officials were certain al-Qurayshi was living in the residence.
+By early December, US intelligence officials were certain Qurayshi was living in the residence.

-Planning was incredibly complex, the official said. al-Qurayshi was living in a residential neighborhood on the third floor of a building housing families, including children.
+Planning was incredibly complex, the official said.
+Qurayshi was living in a residential neighborhood on the third floor of a building housing families, including children.

 US officials “of course” considered the prospect he might detonate himself during the operation, in the same way ISIS leader Abu Bakr al-Baghdadi did during the raid that killed him in 2019.

 That is precisely what happened.
-Inside the Situation Room, Biden received a report of a “significant explosion,” which officials say ultimately killed al-Qurayshi and his family.
+Inside the Situation Room, Biden received a report of a “significant explosion,” which officials say ultimately killed Qurayshi and his family.

 “That happened fairly early in the operation” the official explained.
 From there, things ran in a “linear fashion,” and all deaths and casualties were a result of actions of members of ISIS, the White House alleged.